 We are highly dependent on the key employees in our clinical engineering, technology development, sales, training and marketing personnel and management teams.
 The loss of the services provided by those individuals may significantly delay or prevent the achievement of our product development and other business objectives and could harm our business.
 Our future success will also depend on our ability to identify, recruit, train and retain additional qualified personnel, including orthodontists.
 Few orthodontists are accustomed to working in a manufacturing environment since they are generally trained to work in private practices, universities and other research institutions.
 Thus, we may be unable to attract and retain personnel with the advanced qualifications necessary for the further development of our business.
 Furthermore, we may not be successful in retaining our key personnel or their services.
 If we are unable to attract and retain key personnel, our business could be materially harmed.
-In addition, our ability to recognize revenue on the direct sales of our intra-oral scanners depends in part upon our ability to schedule and staff trainings.
-The loss of the services provided by these individuals or our ability to timely hire such personnel in sufficient numbers based on our volume growth, may harm our business.
-If we are unable to retain our trainers or replace such individuals with persons having equivalent technical expertise and qualifications, or if we are unable to successfully instill such technical expertise in newly hired personnel or accurately predict the number of such personnel needed, our net revenues could be materially harmed.
+In addition, David L. White, our CFO announced his retirement effective November 10, 2016.
+While we also announced the appointment of John F. Morici as CFO effective that same date and we expect to engage in an orderly transition, our ability to execute our business strategy and retain key personnel may be adversely affected by the uncertainty associated with this transaction.